Saint Lucia Records 23 New COVID-19 Cases – St. Lucia Times News

 – Advertisement –

-The Ministry of Health, Wellness and Elderly Affairs today Thursday April 28, 2022confirms a total of 23 new cases of COVID-19.
+Today Tuesday May 3, 2022 the Ministry of Health, Wellness and Elderly Affairs confirms a total of 23 new cases of COVID-19.

 – Advertisement –

-These new cases bring the total number of cases diagnosed in country to date to 23, 361.

-Confirmation was also received of the recovery of 20 individuals diagnosed with COVID-19.
-The number of active cases in country to date is 186.
-Currently, there are 3 positive cases of COVID-19 admitted at the Respiratory Hospital.
+Confirmation was also received of the recovery of 14 individuals diagnosed with COVID-19.
+The number of active cases in country to date is 178.
+Currently, there are two positive case of COVID-19 admitted at the Respiratory Hospital.

 The Ministry of Health, Wellness and Elderly Affairs will continue providing daily updates to the public as new information becomes available.